xHotch/dlvc-assignment3/report.md

 # Tests
 ## Synthetic data generation

-In the first test, we want to see whether we can use ControlNet to create synthetic datasets for keypoint detection models.
+We want to see whether we can use ControlNet to create synthetic datasets for keypoint detection models.

 The idea for this test came from previous experiments with standard diffusion models.
 We encountered two main problems when generating such data using diffusion models without any conditional input: